 I was born on March 16, 1995 in Miami, FL, USA.
-I came out of the womb with my mother’s umbilical cord wrapped around my neck, so I was born blue (my favorite color!), due to asphyxia.
+I came out of the womb with my mother’s umbilical cord wrapped around my neck, so I was born blue (my favorite color!), due to hypoxia.
 Not a great start.
 Though I like to think that my life since then has been an upward slope.

-When I was six months old, I moved to Panama City, Republic of Panama; I was tired of life in Miami, so I got a job in Panama selling insurance (first baby to ever do this), packed my toy suitcase, put on a little suit, and boarded a plane.
+When I was a few months old, I moved to Panama City, Republic of Panama; I was tired of life in Miami, so I got a job in Panama selling insurance (first baby to ever do this), packed my toy suitcase, put on a little suit, and boarded a plane.
 I left a note in my parents’ Miami home explaining why I had to leave.
 Thankfully, they decided to move with me and keep me alive.

 For the next 19 years, I lived in Panama, which I’m grateful for.
 I certainly experienced things that no one should have to experience (many people do), but, in hindsight, I grew up mostly surrounded by an extensive, loving family and hilarious, good friends.

 During those 19 years of my life, I didn’t really know who I was or what I valued.
-I was mostly doing a poor impression of who I thought I was supposed to be.
+I was often doing a poor impression of who I thought I was supposed to be.
 So, when I moved back to the US for college, by myself, it was like being born again, except not blue.

 After my second birth in the US, I slowly came to realize who I was and what I valued.
 I began to do the work necessary to become my best self, and I’m happy to report that, though challenging at times, it’s been and continues to be worth it.